tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step3_system_design.md

     pub total_contribution: String,
 }
 ```
 The total_contribution is String type instead of Balance.
 This is because Balance:u258 is too large to store in SQL.
-We convert the Balance to String when store to SQL, then convert it back to u256 after read from SQL.
+We convert the Balance to String when storing to SQL, then convert it back to u256 after reading it from SQL.

 ## Txns

-There are two transactions to munipulate the idea and its votes.
+There are two transactions to manipulate the idea and its votes.
 They are

 ```
     CreateIdea {